Test Dept: History

 The band's album The Unacceptable Face of Freedom was praised by a music reviewer for The New York Times, claiming the album was notable for a "sophisticated use of sound-collage techniques and the helter-skelter momentum of its cyclical rhythms".

 In the 1990s, the band's music became less industrial and took on many of the properties of techno.
 The band's political stance was energised by the passing of the Criminal Justice and Public Order Act 1994.

 The band split up in 1997, but its former members have continued to work in the fields of art and culture.
-Angus Farquhar re-established the ancient Gaelic Beltane Fire Festival, held yearly on the night before/morning of the first of May on Edinburgh's Calton Hill.
+Angus Farquhar helped re-establish the ancient Gaelic Beltane Fire Festival, held yearly on the night before/morning of the first of May on Edinburgh's Calton Hill.
 Farquhar also formed NVA, an innovative theatre company specialising in large-scale site-specific events.
 Cunnington, who suffers from chronic rheumatoid arthritis, produced a one-man show in 1996 called Pain, recounting his experiences as a sufferer from this condition.
 Jamrozy works with the performance group C.3.3.
 Their album, Ballad of Reading Gaol - The Cacophonietta, was released on Cold Spring Records.
-Gus Ferguson teaches music to orphans in Kathmandu, and young buddhist monks in Northern India.
+Gus Ferguson teaches music to orphans in Kathmandu, and young Buddhist monks in Northern India.

 The core of the original group re-emerged in 2014 to engage with the current cultural and political climate, exploring new ways of expression in a strategic programme of actions.
 Their large scale film installation 'DS30' utilised Dunston Staiths, an industrial landmark on the River Tyne in Gateshead and was commissioned by AV Festival to commemorate the 30th Anniversary of the UK Miners' strike.
 The DS30 film from the event then toured former mining community areas in the UK.
 They subsequently released Total State Machine, a large book documenting their history, via PC Press Publishing in 2015.